redhat-documentation/newdoc/README.md

 ## Release notes

-You can find a brief change log on the [Releases](https://github.com/redhat-documentation/newdoc/releases) page.
+You can find a brief change log in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Additional resources